aleen42/PersonalWiki/projectManagement/communication/communication.md

 - **Project archives** are a complete set of organized project records that provide an accurate history of the project.

+### 6. Q&A

+- Managing communications is part of the which process of the project communication management?
+    - closing
+    - planning
+    - executing
+    - monitoring and controlling

+> answer: <strong>*executing.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>